-Optimize reaction conditions for each cell type to ensure best transfection results.
-The suggestions below yield high efficiency transfection using TransIT-LT1 Transfection Reagent.
+Optimize reaction conditions for each cell type to ensure successful transfections.
+The suggestions below yield high efficiency transfection using TransIT-2020 Transfection Reagent.
 Table 1 presents recommended starting conditions depending on culture vessel size.

 - Cell density (% confluence) at transfection.
-The recommended cell density for most cell types is $\geq 80\%$ confluence.
-Determine the optimal cell density for each cell type in order to maximize transfection efficiency.
-Divide the cells 18-24 hours before transfection to ensure that the cells are actively dividing and reach the appropriate cell density at the time of transfection. - DNA purity.
+Determine the optimal cell density for each cell type to maximize transfection efficiency.
+Divide the cells 18-24 hours before transfection to ensure that the cells are actively dividing and reach the appropriate cell density (generally $\geq 80\%$ confluence) at the time of transfection. - DNA purity.
 Use highly purified, sterile, and contaminant-free DNA for transfection.
-Plasmid DNA preps that are endotoxin-free and have $A{260/280}$ absorbance ratio of 1.8-2.0 are desirable.
+Plasmid DNA preparations that are endotoxin-free and have $A{260/280}$ absorbance ratio of 1.8-2.0 are desirable.
 DNA prepared using miniprep kits is not recommended as it might contain high levels of endotoxin.
-We recommend using MiraCLEAN® Endotoxin Removal Kit (MIR 5900) to remove any traces of endotoxin from your DNA preparation. - Ratio of TransIT-LT1 Reagent to DNA.
-Determine the best TransIT-LT1 Reagent:DNA ratio for each cell type.
-Start with 3 $\mu$ l of TransIT-LT1 Reagent per 1 $\mu$ g of DNA.
-Vary the concentration of TransIT-LT1 Reagent from 2-6 $\mu$ l per 1 $\mu$ g DNA to find the optimal ratio.
+We recommend using MiraCLEAN® Endotoxin Removal Kit (MIR 5900) to remove endotoxin from your DNA preparation. - Ratio of TransIT-2020 Reagent to DNA.
+Determine the best TransIT-2020 Reagent:DNA ratio for each cell type.
+Start with 3 $\mu$ l of TransIT-2020 Reagent per 1 $\mu$ g of DNA.
+Vary the concentration of TransIT-2020 Reagent from 1-4 $\mu$ l per 1 $\mu$ g DNA to find the optimal ratio.
 Table 1 provides recommended starting conditions based on cell culture vessel size. - Complex formation conditions.
-Prepare TransIT-LT1 Reagent:DNA complexes in serum-free growth medium.
-Mirus recommends Opti-MEM I Reduced-Serum Medium. - Cell culture conditions: Culture cells in the appropriate medium.
-The TransIT-LT1 Reagent yields improved efficiencies when transfections are performed in complete growth medium without a post-transfection medium change.
-There is no need to perform a medium change to remove the transfection complexes. - Presence of antibiotics: Antibiotics will inhibit transfection complex formation and therefore should be excluded from the complex formation step.
-Transfection complexes can be added to cells grown in complete culture medium containing serum and low levels of antibiotics (0.1-1X final concentration of penicillin/streptomycin mixture). - Post-transfection incubation time.
+Prepare TransIT-2020 Reagent:DNA complexes in serum-free growth medium.
+Mirus recommends Opti-MEM I Reduced-Serum Medium. - Cell culture conditions: Culture cells in the appropriate medium, with or without serum.
+There is no need to perform a medium change to remove the transfection complexes. - Presence of antibiotics: Antibiotics may inhibit transfection complex formation and therefore should be excluded from the complex formation step.
+Transfection complexes can be added directly to cells grown in complete culture medium containing serum and low levels of antibiotics (0.1-1X final concentration of penicillin/streptomycin mixture). - Post-transfection incubation time.
 Determine the best incubation time post-transfection for each cell type.
 The optimal incubation time is generally 24-72 hours, but will vary depending on the goal of the experiment, nature of the plasmid used, and cell doubling time.